Design Your Guard house with Restroom Floor Plan

 - Keep it stocked – and overstocked.

-- Keep it locked when not in use.
+- Keep your guard house locked when not in use.

-This guard shack floor plan with restroom is for a 6’ x 8’ guard booth, which is generally the smallest that you will want to use when including a restroom.
-Size can be an important consideration, both in ensuring that you have enough room inside the building for what you need it to do and to ensure that the entire building footprint will fit into the space that you have allotted.
+This guard shack floor plan with restroom is for a 6’ x 8’ guard booth, which is generally the smallest guard room size that you will want when including a restroom.
+Guard room dimensions can be an important consideration, both in ensuring that you have enough room inside the building for what you need it to do and to ensure that the entire building footprint will fit into the space that you have allotted.

 There are a few more points to be made when ordering a guardhouse with a restroom.
-When creating their restroom trailer design plan, some people wonder if a restroom in a guard shack needs to be ADA compliant, that is, compliant with the American’s With Disabilities Act, for all guardhouse sales and rentals?
+When creating their restroom guard house plan, some people wonder if a restroom in a guard shack needs to be ADA compliant, that is, compliant with the American’s With Disabilities Act, for all guardhouse sales and rentals?
 The answer is a resounding… probably.
 Chances are that a guard shack with bathroom does need to be ADA compliant.
 But sometimes it can be unclear.

-All Guardian Booth restroom trailers are solidly constructed of hardy materials, built with excellent craftsmanship to last, ADA compliant, delivered to your site ready to use, and easy to clean!
+All Guardian Booth restroom trailers are pre assembled with solidly-constructed hardy materials, built with excellent craftsmanship to last, ADA compliant, delivered to your site ready to use, and easy to clean!
 We are confident that you’ll be very pleased with the quality and construction of any guard house you’ll order!